geluso/react-router-dom-intro/browser-history-mechanics.md

 * Search your email for plane tickets
 * Click on on email to see ticket information
 * Click **back** to go back to plane ticket search results
-* The user ends up back at facebook.com
+* You would end up back at facebook.com

 Since Gmail is a Single Page Application pressing the back button will take the user all the way back to Facebook!
 Really, the user just wanted to go back